-The Patient Participation Group meet every six weeks.
-The next meeting will be held on Tuesday 9th January 2018 at 4pm.
+The Patient Participation Group meet approximately every six weeks.

 PPGs can give you an involvement with your practice and could give you a say in the workings of the Care Trust.
 These are some examples of what the group could be expected to be involved with: